SchemaStore/schemastore/CONTRIBUTING.md

 ```

 For example, to validate the [`ava.json`](https://github.com/SchemaStore/schemastore/blob/master/src/schemas/json/ava.json) schema, run `npm run grunt -- --SchemaName=ava.json`

+Note that `<schemaName.json>` refers to the _filename_ that the schema has under `src/schemas/json`.
+If the task succeeds, your changes are valid and you can safely create a PR.

 ### How to ignore validation errors in a JSON Schema